0xAX/linux-insides/Theory/ELF.md

 `__START_KERNEL_map` is the value from documentation - `ffffffff80000000` and `__PHYSICAL_START` is `0x1000000`.
 That's why address of the `startup_64` is `ffffffff81000000`.

-And the last we can get program headers from `vmlinux` with the following command:
+At last we can get program headers from `vmlinux` with the following command:

 ```

-readelf -l vmlinux
+$ readelf -l vmlinux

 Elf file type is EXEC (Executable file)
 Entry point 0x1000000